Touchstone Talks: Ep 3 - What's Your Number?

 separate time segments

-that are broken out for median income,
+that are broken out for immediate income,

 income over the next seven years,

-a balanced bucket
+a balanced bucket,

 managing between balancing